-Implication Yes/No Will further decisions be required by another committee/full authority?
-No Does the proposal raise any Resource implications?
-SDNPA has sufficient resources in place, in term of staff qualified to undertake the procurement exercise.
-How does the proposal represent Value for Money?
-The competitive tender process is aimed at delivering value for money for SDNPA Are there any Social Value implications arising from the proposal?
-Consideration has been given as part of the procurement strategy as to how the tender process could be formed to enhance social value Has due regard has been taken of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
-The procurement exercise and the terms of the subsequent contract will meet the terms of the Authority's equalities duties Are there any Human Rights implications arising from the proposal?
+Implication Yes/No Act 2010? support access to this route for all.
+Are there any Human Rights implications arising from the proposal?
 The selection process will examine the bidding companies' compliance with the laws on Modern Slavery.
 Are there any Crime & Disorder implications arising from the proposal?
 The probity of the companies bidding for the contract will be examined as part of the selection process.
 Are there any Health & Safety implications arising from the proposal?
 The works contractors' Health and Safety policies and record will be examined during the selection processes.
-Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy: The environmental policies of the bidding companies will be examined during the selection process, as will their track record on sustainable construction.
-Living within environmental limits Ensuring a strong healthy and just society Achieving a sustainable economy Promoting good governance Using sound science responsibly Those companies shortlisted will also need to demonstrate how their policies and experience in sustainable construction will influence their approach to the contract.
+Are there any Data Protection implications?
+No Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy?
+The environmental policies of the bidding companies will be examined during the selection process, as will their track record on sustainable construction.
+Living within environmental limits Those companies shortlisted will also need to demonstrate how their policies and experience in sustainable construction will influence their approach to the contract.
 This will be examined at the Award stage of the procurement process.
+Ensuring a strong healthy and just society Achieving a sustainable economy 4.
+Promoting good governance 5.
+Using sound science responsibly